There is no world without Verona walls,

 A private road in one direction, a dirt track in the other, we decided to abandon the car and set off along the dirt track on foot.
 The dirt track soon proved to be something of a dead end and we turned back towards the car.
 While a delicate mist shrouded the valleys below, the high pastures of Monte Comun shone in the afternoon sunshine.
 But still, there was no sign of the memorial.

 As we are about to give up our search, a car passed which we rather desperately flagged down.
-Take the private road, they tell us, and again we set off on foot, this time along the private road.
+Take the private road, they tell us, and again we set off on foot, this time along the narrow track.

 Passing a few houses, we presently arrive at an area of well-maintained woodland.
 I realise, with intense relief, that we have found the place we are looking for.
 Behind a row of ornamental graveyard cypresses, a series of inscribed stones encircle an ageing cenotaph inscribed with the names "Rita Rosani" and "Dino Degani", the two young idealists who died here 70 years ago.
 Beyond stands a shady forest of conifers atop a carpet of brown needles.

 The afternoon is passing and the temperature in the hills is falling sharply.
-The sun disappears below the hills to the west.
+The sun disappears below the mountains to the west.

 Trying to understand what happened here 70 years ago, we leave our bouquet and head back down the road to the car.